I don’t write very much about raising teenagers, even though by this fall I will have five of them under my jurisdiction. Yeah, I know. Five is a lot.

 I am seen and heard.

 If I could teach my kids one thing to prepare them for relationships, it would be this one.
 Teens have a bad habit of looking to the opposite sex with the question “Who am I?”
 But the one who knows the truth of their identity is Jesus.
-If they walk into every relationship already knowing who they are, they have their biggest question answered.
+If they walk into every relationship already knowing who they are, they may just have their biggest question already answered.

 For more on teaching our kids about their identity,